 Generally, the default preset in Handbrake is "Fast 1080p30".
 If this is not what you need, tap the option icon to open the hidden preset list.
 It covers Very Fast 1080p 30 -480p30, Fast series, and HQ/Super HQ 1080p30 Surround.
 Certainly, your primary goal is to reduce video size.
 Thus, you're not advised to choose HQ or Super HQ presets unless quality does matter a lot.

-Drop down the list and there are also preset profiles for web, devices (Apple, Android, PS4, Roku, Amazon Fire...), Matroska, Hardware, etc. Pick up the one you need.
+Drop down the list and there are also preset profiles for web, devices (Apple, Android, PS, Roku, Amazon Fire...), Matroska, Hardware, etc. Pick up the one you need.
 Meanwhile, you're allowed to import your own made preset into Handbrake for latter video compression.
 You can simply use the presets to compress video with Handbrake for the web.

 Step 5: Adjust HandBrake compression settings